tagatac/bagoup/README.md

 https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/

 ## Export your contacts (optional)
+If you provide your contacts, bagoup will attempt to match the handles from the Messages database with full names from your contacts list.

 1. Export your contacts as a vCard file from e.g. the Contacts app or Google Contacts
 1. Copy the file to the `bagoup` directory as **contacts.vcf**.